 The more money you have saved for a deposit, the better.
 Typically, lenders will require you to have a 20% deposit for a home loan, but some may let you borrow with as little as 5%.

-However, anything less than a 20% deposit will means you'll have to pay Lenders Mortgage Insurance (LMI) which can be a big cost in itself - usually thousands of dollars.
-Plus, a larger deposit will likely strengthen and improve your chances of approval.
+However, anything less than a 20% deposit will mean you'll have to pay Lenders Mortgage Insurance (LMI) which can be a big cost in itself - usually thousands of dollars.
+It can be baked into the loan but you’ll pay interest on that.

 If you're a first home buyer, there are government schemes where you can have a small deposit (as little as 2%) and avoid paying LMI.
+The Australian Government 5% Deposit Scheme, and Family Home Guarantee are examples of these.

 3. Compare home loan features

 Home loan providers typically offer a number of home loan products, all providing a different set of features.
 Compare them all and remember there's more to a home loan than just the interest rate.
-Consider any account-keeping fees, and take advantage of any deals such as discounted establishment fees, introductory rates or special add-ons.
-Also take note of the loan terms, features (e.g. offset account) and penalties that may be applied for non-payment.

 4. Select the type of loan

 Do you want a fixed or variable interest rate?
 The monthly repayments on a fixed loan are the same for a set period, offering more stability and making it easier to plan your budget.
-A variable loan swings with market shifts, which may allow you to take advantage of interest rate cuts, but also leaves you vulnerable to rate rises.
-A fixed rate doesn't typically have additional mortgage features such as an offset account or redraw facility, while a variable rate does.
+Meanwhile, a variable loan swings with market shifts, which may allow you to take advantage of interest rate cuts, but also leaves you vulnerable to rate rises.

 5. Get pre-approval